-I barely managed this ascend in 2012, when I was recovering from a bad crash – the Alpe d’HuZes team trained in the area for a few days and some of us combined this with the climb up the Alpe d’Huez.
+I barely managed the classic ascend in 2012, when I was recovering from a bad crash – the Alpe d’HuZes team trained in the area for a few days and some of us combined this with the climb up the Alpe d’Huez.

 At the time, it had only just opened up, but the summit was snow covered and freezing cold, the descent a menace to anyone’s health.

 Still, the views higher up are fantastic and this climb should be on your “to do” list and I revisited it during my Tour de France 2021 stage 4 and the epilogue (panormaic route).

 From there it’s 28 kilometer in length, with a moderate average gradient of 4.6%.